Dear Urban Legends:

 Mealworms?
 Really?
 You're not just pulling my leg?

 It has been rumored for years, you know, that various fast food and burger chains (including McDonald's) use earthworms as filler in their ground beef.
-Apparently some people actually believe this, but if you look up the price of earthworms by the pound it just doesn't make good business sense.
+Apparently some people actually believe this, but if you look up the per-pound prices of various types of worms it just doesn't make good business sense.

-As of this writing, the going rate for earthworms in U.S. dollars is around $30.00 per pound that's bulk, no delivery!
+When last I checked, for example, the going rate for earthworms in U.S. dollars was around $20.00 per pound — that's bulk, no delivery!
 It's at least five times what you'd spend on ground beef at the supermarket; probably seven or eight times what a fast food restaurant pays.

-Clearly, if anything, mealworms ought to be promoted as a fancy gourmet item, not a cheap substitute for beef.
+If anything, mealworms ought to be promoted as a fancy gourmet food item, not a cheap substitute for ground beef.
 As a matter of fact, I'm told they make an excellent addition to chocolate chip cookies, something I'll bet Neiman Marcus never thought of.